Medicines & Supplements A to Z > Chloroquine

 OTHER DRUGS IN THE SAME CLASS: Amodiaquine, Hydroxychloroquine, Mefloquine, Primaquine

 Chloroquine is an antimalarial drug.
 It kills the malaria parasites in red blood cells or the liver, and is used for the prevention and treatment of malaria.
 It is also indicated for amebic infection outside of the intestines, and for the treatment of rheumatological diseases such as rheumatoid arthritis and systemic lupus erythematosus.

 Chloroquine is taken by mouth as conventional tablets.
-You should take it with food to reduce stomach discomfort.
-Do not take antacids ((e.g. Aluminium Hydroxide) or kaolin 4 hours before or after taking Chloroquine.
+Do not take antacids (e.g. Aluminium Hydroxide) or kaolin 4 hours before or after taking Chloroquine.

 For prevention of malaria, the dosage in children is based on weight.
 The usual adult dosing is 500 mg weekly on the same day every week, starting 1-2 weeks before visiting endemic areas.
 It is important to continue the treatment while you are still traveling in and for 4 weeks weekly after leaving an area with malaria.

 For treatment of malaria, the initial dose is 1 g, followed by 500 mg at 6, 24, and 48 hours after the first dose.
 Sometimes, you may need to take another medication (e.g. primaquine) if malaria is caused by a specific malaria parasite species.

 For treatment of non-intestinal amebic infection, take 1 g daily for 2 days, then 500 mg daily for at least 2-3 weeks.